SwenBrands/pySeasonal/README.md

 # pySeasonal

-A Python package to verify seasonal prediction systems against observations
+A Python package to verify seasonal prediction systems against reanalysis data or observations.
+It also provides real-time seasonal forecasts, expressed as probabilities for a given variable to occur in the lower, centre or upper tercile of the hindcast period.
+For skill and tercile calculations, the hindcasts can be optionally combined with the past forecasts.
+The package currently works with Copernicus Data Store products.

 Author: Swen Brands, brandssf@ifcan.unican.es or swen.brands@gmail.com

-This package of Python scripts and functions evaluates the skill of the Copernicus Data Store seasonal prediction products against reanalyses or observations.
 The scripts have to be run in the following order:

 1. regrid_obs.py #brings monthly obs to model grid and cuts out target region (Medcof)